Available on Fab

 Use a Dedicated Loading Level

 For the cleanest integration, create a minimal level that contains only a BP_BootLoader actor and a sky/background.
-Set LevelToOpenOnComplete to your main menu or gameplay level.
+Set LevelToOpenOnComplete to your main menu, hub, or gameplay level.
 This ensures:

 Leave bRegisterLevelAsWarmupSeed and bPreloadLevelPackagesBeforeOpen enabled unless you have a specific reason to disable them.
-Those two switches are what let the boot flow warm and preload the destination map before gameplay opens it.
+Those two switches are what let the boot flow warm and preload Level To Open before the destination opens.

 Queue Dynamic Roots Before Warmup Starts